deanebarker/content-cloud-endpoints/README.md

 That will return the latest three blog posts.

 (TODO: I want to provide other `IQueryProcessors`, like GraphQL.
 All a query processor needs to do is return data from a string.)

+(MEANING: Don't @ me with stuff like, "Why aren't we using GraphQL..."
+I get it.
+But, as I noted above, a query is just a service that returns data from a string.
+How you do that is up to you.)

+(A PROMISE: Someday, I will write `ISamuelLJacksonQueryProcessor`, which with you can write queries like: `gimme my muthaf*cking content from that muthaf*cking repository!!!` I might be joking, but again with the core point: _a string returns data_.
+Don't over-think this.)

+## Content Labels

 To avoid the vagaries involved with paths, a `ContentLabel` string property can be added to your model.
 This can be used in queries to identify a target regardless of location: